Find out why robot development can be challenging.

 They say robotics is easy but trust us – it’s not.
 We have already gone through it, so we would like to shed some light on this complex topic.
 Read on to find out what difficulties you may bump into on your way to robot development.

 Naturally, anyone can become an owner of a mobile robot and use it for particular purposes.
-So, if you want to get your hands on Leo Rover, you’re more than welcome to do that.
+So, if you want to get your hands on a Leo Rover, you’re more than welcome to do that.
 But developing the robot and expanding its possibilities is a whole ‘nother story.
 And this is where it gets more complicated.
-Although available to anybody, Leo Rover aims, in particular, at people who will develop it.
+Although available to anybody, Leo Rover robotic platform aims, in particular, at people who will develop it.
 To be able to do that, you need to know the basics, which are Linux and ROS.

 Linux is the best known and most commonly used open-source operating system.
 There are many similarities between Linux and other operating systems such as Windows, macOS, or iOS.
 But at the same time, there are a lot of differences as well.
 First of all, Linux is open-source software.
 The code used for the system’s creation is free and available to the public for viewing, editing, and, in the case of appropriately skilled users – for contributing.
 Linux also differs from other operating systems in that although its core components are generally common, there are many Linux distributions that contain a variety of software options.
 This makes Linux extremely customizable.